Understanding Body Composition Scale: How Do Smart Scales Work?

 Weight and BMI

-Your smart scale’s main job is still weighing you accurately, and most do this really well (usually within 1kg of professional equipment).
+Your smart scale’s main job is still weighing you accurately, and most do this really well (usually within 1 kg of professional equipment).
 They also figure out your Body Mass Index (BMI) using your height.
-BMI categories put people into groups like underweight (below 18.5), healthy weight (18.5-24.9), overweight (25-29.9), or obese (30+).
-While BMI gives you a starting point, it can’t tell muscle from fat—that’s where the other measurements become really helpful.
+BMI categories put people into groups like underweight (below 18.5), healthy weight (18.5–24.9), overweight (25–29.9), or obese (30+).
+While BMI gives you a starting point, it cannot tell muscle from fat, that is where the other measurements become really helpful.

 Body fat percentage

 This shows how much of your weight comes from fat tissue, helping you understand how much fat makes up your total body weight.
 The Obesity Medicine Association says high body fat starts at 25% for men and 32% for women.
-What’s considered normal changes with age: Smart scales may offer modes for different users or for pets, enhancing their versatility.
+What is considered normal changes with age.
+Smart scales may offer modes for different users or for pets, enhancing their versatility.

 Muscle and bone mass